Team-Tea-Time/teamteatime.net/content/docs/laravel-forum/5/web/management.md

 These properties can be set on creation or modified afterwards when viewing the category.

+> **In 5.1.0 onwards**
+>
+> The **Private** property determines access to all of the category's threads and child categories, even those set as public.
+A user cannot access a category if it has an ancestor with this property set to `true` and a `CategoryPolicy::view` ability check fails on that ancestor for the user.

 ### Threads

 The following actions can be applied to a single thread: